LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Registries and packs storage
 ----------------------------

+The tool uses a directory specified using the `logtalk_packs` library alias when defined (in a settings file or in a backend Prolog initialization file).
-The tool uses a directory specified using the `LOGTALKPACKS` environment variable when defined.
-Otherwise it defaults to `~/logtalk_packs`.
+When this library alias is not defined, the tool uses the value of the `LOGTALKPACKS` environment variable when defined.
+Otherwise it defaults to the `~/logtalk_packs` directory.
 This directory holds sub-directories for registries, packs, and archives.
 Users shouldn't manually modify the contents of these directories.

-The `packs` tools loads at startup defined registry and pack specifications.
+The `packs` tool loads at startup all the defined registry and pack specifications.

-Therefore, using the `LOGTALKPACKS` environment variable allows easy switching between alternative registry/pack setups by simply changing the value of the variable before loading the tool or before starting Logtalk.
+Defining the `logtalk_packs` library alias in a settings file or defining the `LOGTALKPACKS` environment variable before starting Logtalk allows easy switching between alternative (e.g. per application) registry/pack setups.

 Registry specification